bisdn/bisdn.github.io/limitations.md

 ## Agema-5648 PCIe Bus error

-The driver for the PCI bus crashes and the controller does not receive any traffic, which will cause the platform to completely stop working until restarted.
-By running dmesg, the following logs are available to confirm the presence of the error.
+The driver for the PCI bus may report an error leading to the controller not receiving any traffic and causing the platform to completely stop working until restarted.
+This is a sporadic bug and can be verified by running dmesg where the following logs are available to confirm the presence of the error.

 ```
 [...] pcieport 0000:00:01.0: AER: Uncorrected (Non-Fatal) error received: 0000:01:00.0